mohammad-tauwab/Project-NHMS/readme.txt

 C- Added the adduser dashboard and sending the adduser html file from server.
 D- Added the spinner before fetching from server and handled the server failed response.
 Defined the separate fucntion named fetchfromapi to handle the call of server response,

+----------------------------------ADD (3.3)-------------------------------------------------------
+Completed the Add User Module.
+Here we have applied router-dom File method to retrieve data from the Form in main using Data.request.fromData() and getting the entries using Object.formentries(formData).
+We have modified the data according to what we want to store in database by callin the fetch method and encoding the data in the body.